techwithtim/Snake-Game/README.md

-# Ren'Py VSCode Project Template
+# Ren'Py VSCode Project Template & Debug

-This template includes VSCode tasks and extensions for developing Ren'Py projects.
+This template includes VSCode launchs and extensions for developing Ren'Py projects.

+## File

 - `bin/renpy`: macOS/linux script for calling Ren'Py SDK `renpy.sh`
 - `bin/renpy.ps1`: Windows script for calling Ren'Py SDK `renpy.exe`
 - `bin/set-origin.sh`: Git setup helper to configure your local folder to sync to a remote host
-- `.vscode/tasks.json`: Tasks for launching Ren'Py SDK commands without opening the Ren'Py launcher.
+- `.vscode/launch.json`: Launch for launching Ren'Py SDK commands without opening the Ren'Py launcher.
-  - Set .renpy-sdk file (custom file for remembering your project's SDK path for commands to work)
+  - Setup (custom file for remembering your project's SDK path for commands to work)
   - Run
+  - Force Recompile & Run
+  - Delete Persistent
   - Lint
-  - Force Recompile
-  - Delete Persistent data
   - Distribute
 - `.vscode/extensions.json`: Optional extensions that VSCode will offer to install for you
+- `.vscode/settings.json`: For Test Formatting, and other settings
   - [Ren'Py Language](https://marketplace.visualstudio.com/items?itemName=LuqueDaniel.languague-renpy) for syntax highlighting
-  - [Task Explorer](https://marketplace.visualstudio.com/items?itemName=spmeesseman.vscode-taskexplorer) for an easy clickable list of tasks from `.vscode/tasks.json`
+  - [Power Shell](https://marketplace.visualstudio.com/items?itemName=ms-vscode.PowerShell) for an easy clickable list of launchs from `.vscode/launch.json`
+  - [Python](https://marketplace.visualstudio.com/items?itemName=spmeesseman.vscode-taskexplorer) for python syntax highlighting
 - `.gitignore`: Git configuration file for ignoring certain file paths and types.

+## How Run Debug (F5)

+### Setup

+( **Necessary only in the beginning** )

+Paste the path to your Ren'Py SDK folder

+### Run

+Select:

-  - \*.rpyc/rpymc
+- Run or
-  - log.txt, error.txt, traceback.txt
+- Force Recompile & Run

+And Play!

 ## Insert Template in your Project